PDrifting/CBookDraft/book.markdown

 > void free(void *ptr)

-When declaring Function Arguments in a Function Prototype you should technically use void if the Function Argument List is actually meant to be nothing.
+When declaring Function Arguments in a Function Prototype you should technically use void if the Function Argument List is meant to be nothing.
 GCC for backwards compatibility maintains arbitrary Function Prototypes and definitions of functions which can lead to problems if you program using the Function Prototypes.
 As mentioned in the Functions sections for Arguments Lists, this book does not use _void_ in this way.

 [Return to Index](#index)